amerkay/wp-beacon-multi-currency-forms/src/wp-beacon-crm-donate/README.md

 3. Search for **"Beacon Donation Form"**
 4. Insert the block
 5. In the block settings sidebar:
-   - Select which form to display (or leave default for the first form)
+   - **Form Settings:** Select which form to display (or leave default for the first form)
+   - **Required URL Parameters:** Add parameters that must be in the URL.
+If missing, users will be automatically redirected to include them.

+**Use Case for Required Parameters:**
+Perfect for tracking campaigns or ensuring specific data is present.
+For example, if you require `campaign=spring2025`, visitors accessing the page without this parameter will be automatically redirected to include it.

 **Best For:** Full-width donation pages